Kitware/SMTK/doc/tutorials/add_a_bridge/session_subclass.rst

   is not required but will make implementing methods dealing with transcription of entities easier to type.

-* The :cxx:`static SessionPtr create()` method is required in order for instances of the object to be created; its address is passed to the :smtk:`SessionRegistrar` class by another macro discussed later so that instances of the session can be created given just a string describing the session.
+* The :cxx:`smtkCreateMacro` macro is required in order for instances of the object to be created.
-  This is necessary so that sessions can be created and managed in remote processes.

 * The virtual destructor should always be implemented so that the base class destructor is called.